michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 The selection of the tracking feature is tricky and requires some practice and experience.
 For a good tracking result, unique features in the video should be selected near the desired tacking position.

-### The standalone application `funscript-editor-exe` show only a black console window
+### The standalone application `funscript-editor.exe` show only a black console window

 On slow hardware the application requires several seconds to load.
-Therefore wait at leas 60 seconds when the black console window opens!
+Therefore wait at least 60 seconds when the black console window opens!